homeeondemand/react-native-mapbox-navigation/README.md

 #### `showsEndOfRouteFeedback`

 Boolean that controls showing the end of route feedback UI when the route controller arrives at the final destination.
 Defaults to `false`.
+Currently this prop is only available for iOS as the Android Mapbox SDK does not support drop-in UI for this functionality.
+Will need to implement this manually in Android.

 #### `mute`